Shinkansen: Hokkaido Shinkansen

-Upon commencement of services in 2016, the maximum speed on the approximately 82 km dual gauge section of the Hokkaido Shinkansen (including through the Seikan Tunnel) was 140 km/h, which was increased to 160 km/h by March 2019.
+Upon commencement of services in 2016, the maximum speed on the approximately 82 km dual gauge section of the Hokkaido Shinkansen (including through the 54 km Seikan Tunnel) was 140 km/h.
+From March 2019, the maximum speed on the Seikan Tunnel was increased to 160 km/h.
 There are approximately 50 freight trains using the dual gauge section each day, so limiting the travel of such trains to times outside of Shinkansen services is not an option.
 Because of this and other weather-related factors cited by JR East and JR Hokkaido, the fastest journey time between Tokyo and Shin-Hakodate-Hokuto is 3 hours, 57 minutes.

-During the 2020–21 New Year Holiday period, certain Shinkansen services were operated at 210 km/h on the dual gauge section and was proposed again for the Golden Week Holiday period from 3–6 May 2021, due to fewer freight trains operating.
+During the 2020–21 New Year Holiday period, certain Shinkansen services were operated at 210 km/h on the Seikan Tunnel and was proposed again for the Golden Week Holiday period from 3–6 May 2021, due to fewer freight trains operating.
+During the 2024 Golden Week Holiday period, the maximum speed in the Seikan Tunnel was increased to 260 km/h.
+Besides the holiday periods, the maximum speed in the Seikan Tunnel is 160 km/h, and 140 km/h in the remaining dual gauge section as of 2024.

+From 2028, the maximum speed in the entire dual gauge section is planned to be increased to 260 km during holiday periods.

 To achieve the full benefit of Shinkansen trains travelling on the dual gauge section at 260 km/h (the maximum speed proposed through the tunnel), alternatives are being considered, such as a system to automatically slow Shinkansen trains to 200 km/h when passing narrow-gauge trains, and/or loading freight trains onto special "Train on Train" standard-gauge trains (akin to a covered piggyback flatcar train) built to withstand the shock wave of oncoming Shinkansen trains traveling at full speed.
 This would enable a travel time from Tokyo to Shin-Hakodate-Hokuto of 3 hours and 45 minutes, a saving of 12 minutes.